 The finished compost will take up only 25–40% of the space occupied by the original pile.
 When the individual materials can no longer be identified and the pile resembles dark rich soil, the compost is completed.
 It will smell sweet, woodsy, and earthy.
 It will crumble through your fingers.

-From beginning to end, the composting process can take from 6 weeks to 2 years.
+From beginning to end, the composting process can take from 6 weeks to a year or more depending on how attentive you are to your GREEN/BROWN ratios and stirring it regularly.
 Hot composting times will be much less than cold.
-Everything matters—how often the pile is turned, what materials went into the pile, the condition of the materials, moisture, adequate air, presence of insulation around the pile, size of the pile, etc. If you add materials as you get them, instead of building batches of compost, you will find that after 6 months to two years, the inside and bottom if the pile, i.e., the matter you added first, has become compost.
-You may remove this from the bottom of the pile and use it.
+Everything matters–how often the pile is turned, what materials went into the pile, the condition of the materials, moisture, adequate air, presence of insulation around the pile, size of the pile, etc. If you add materials as you get them, instead of building batches of compost, you will find that after 6 months to two years, the inside and bottom if the pile, i.e., the matter you added first, has become compost.
+You may remove this from the bottom of the pile and use it on your garden, lawn, or landscaping.
 Return the rest of the materials to the bin or pile location to continue decomposing.